 I think it would be a safe estimate that nearly half (if not more) of truck drivers and CDL students have seen videos made by truck drivers.
-These video bloggers, vloggers, share their opinions and experiences they have during their day-to-day routines on the road.
+These truck driver youtube channels share their opinions and experiences they have during their day-to-day routines on the road.
 Bored and lonesome truck drivers “drive” the online traffic.
 Trucking-peers can rank up substantial amounts of hits quickly as they catch up with people who share familiar lifestyles.

 There’s a couple driving forces for CDL drivers who start documenting themselves on personal YouTube channels.
 Firstly, usually younger and less seasoned drivers who have grown up in the internet-age so it’s common practice to just whip out their GoPro and share it.
 Younger drivers are also the people more likely to be tuning in to these transportation viral videos.
 These YouTube channels get popular because vloggers are eager to connect with fellow trucking social media gurus—which in turn leads to a more saturated market for gaining people to view their videos.